History of the Denver Broncos: Tebow Time

 In 2011, for the first time in 12 years, former Broncos quarterback John Elway returned to his old team, as general manager, a position he would maintain until 2020.
 McDaniels' replacement as head coach was (surprisingly enough), John Fox, who wasn't re-signed from Carolina after that team finished 2–14.
-After taking LB Von Miller from Texas A&M with the 2nd pick in the 2011 draft, the Broncos' offseason was marked by waffling over the fate of Kyle Orton.
+After taking linebacker Von Miller from Texas A&M with the 2nd pick in the 2011 draft, the Broncos' offseason was marked by waffling over the fate of Kyle Orton.
 It was widely expected that he would be traded to Miami where he could be reunited with Brandon Marshall, but negotiations broke down and he remained a Bronco.

-Tim Tebow was relegated to 3rd string QB behind Orton and Brady Quinn as the Broncos opened on Monday Night Football against their rival, the Oakland Raiders.
+Tim Tebow was relegated to third-string quarterback behind Orton and Brady Quinn as the Broncos opened on Monday Night Football against their rival, the Oakland Raiders.
 There was no repeat of the 59–14 blowout, but an extraordinarily sloppy game ensued as both teams racked up penalties.
 In the third quarter, Orton threw an interception that the Raiders used to set up a 63-yard field goal by Sebastian Janikowski (only the third of this length in league history) and eventually won 23–20.

 Kyle Orton's playing suffered under repeated fan calls to switch to Tim Tebow as their starter and the Broncos entered their bye week at 1–4.
-Tebow was then installed as starting QB and Orton cut loose as a free agent.
+Tebow was then installed as starting quarterback and Orton cut loose as a free agent.
 At this point, the Broncos' fortunes quickly turned around.
 They beat the struggling Dolphins in what was described as Tebow's triumphant return to his home town of Miami.
-The Broncos won their next six games all in spite of numerous controversies over Tebow's playing style (an overwhelmingly run-based QB in a season where QBs like Drew Brees set record passing stats).
+The Broncos won their next six games all in spite of numerous controversies over Tebow's playing style (an overwhelmingly run-based quarterback in a season where quarterbacks like Drew Brees set record passing stats).
 In Week 15, the Patriots arrived in Denver and rolled over the Broncos.
 They lost their two remaining games to Buffalo and Kansas City, but were still able to clinch the AFC West title and host a playoff game.
 For the second time in four seasons, the AFC Western Division was a tie among teams with an 8–8 record, the title being decided by tie-breakers.

 Hosting their first playoff game since 2005, the Broncos battled the Pittsburgh Steelers in the wild card round.
 The game went into overtime and on the opening drive, Tebow threw Demaryius Thomas a 20-yard pass and Thomas took it 80 yards to the house winning 29–23.
 Denver's improbable season came to an end when they headed to New England and were again buried by the Patriots 45–10.